kiranma72/abdm-docs/content/1-basics/PHR_architecture_Overview.md

 You can obtain an ABHA by signing up at [https://abha.abdm.gov.in](https://abha.abdm.gov.in)

-ABHA numbers extremely important for helping those who use feature phones or do not use a phone to create their personal health records.
+ABHA numbers are extremely important for helping those who use feature phones or do not use a phone to create their personal health records.
 ABHA numbers are issued in assisted mode extensively by all Government health programs.
-Each of these ABHA numbers is also issues a PHR address on the @abdm HIE-CM.
+Each of these ABHA numbers also issues a PHR address on the @abdm HIE-CM.
 They look like <14digitabhano>@abdm.
 Government programs link any health records they create to this ABHA address.

 You can play around with the sandbox instance of the ABHA building block at [https://abhasbx.abdm.gov.in](https://abhasbx.abdm.gov.in)

 ## What is a PHR application?
-Personal Health Record Applications are software service providers who offer front ends to Individuals and enable them to create a ABHA address, discover and link health records from various HIPs, allow users to view their records, offer long term storage of records, upload users health records and share records on the ABDM network.
+Personal Health Record Applications are software service providers who offer front ends to individuals and enable them to create a ABHA address, discover and link health records from various HIPs, allow users to view their records, offer long term storage of records, upload users health records and share records on the ABDM network.
 PHR Apps work closely with the HIE-CM and provide a front end for HIE-CM actions like viewing and granting consents.
 (Note: That PHR Apps now subsume the entity type termed Health Lockers in earlier version of the HIP/HIU guidelines)

 You can play around with the sandbox instance of the ABHA PHR app at  [https://phrsbx.abdm.gov.in](https://phrsbx.abdm.gov.in)